Connect with us

 But Mississippians never got the opportunity to vote.
 The resolution died in the House Constitution Committee when it was not taken up for consideration.

 Perhaps it died because Gunn was afraid of how Mississippians would vote.
 At least that is what it looks like now.
-Speaker Gunn's House has passed a proposal to restore the state's initiative that allows citizens to gather signatures to bypass the and place issues on the ballot for the electorate to decide.
+Speaker Gunn’s House has passed a proposal to restore the state’s initiative process that allows citizens to gather signatures to bypass the Legislature and place issues on the ballot for the electorate to decide.
 But under the legislation that passed first the Constitution Committee and later the full House, the initiative cannot be used to place abortion on the ballot.

-Mississippi's initiative process, first enacted in 1992, was ruled unconstitutional in 2021 by the Mississippi Supreme Court because of a technicality.
+Mississippi’s initiative process, first enacted in 1992, was ruled unconstitutional in 2021 by the Mississippi Supreme Court because of a technicality.
 Gunn was among multiple legislators who vowed to fix the concerns of the Supreme Court and to restore the process.
-He even proposed a special in 2021 to immediately restore the initiative.
+He even proposed a special session in 2021 to immediately restore the initiative.

 Almost two years later, legislators still have not restored the process.
 And now Gunn and House leaders want it restored, but with the caveat that it cannot be used to amend the state’s almost complete abortion ban.

-During the final weeks of the legislative session, House and Senate leaders will be to hammer out a final agreement on the resolution to restore the initiative.
+During the final weeks of the legislative session, House and Senate leaders will be trying to hammer out a final agreement on the resolution to restore the initiative.
 Whether the final version will include the abortion ban will be closely watched.

 Gunn and countless other politicians often have said that Mississippi is an anti-abortion state with the vast majority of the citizens opposing abortion.